jhammans/Crowdfunding_ETL/README.md

  └── crowdfunding_db_erd.png                  # Entity Relationship Diagram (ERD)
  └── crowdfunding_db_schema.sql               # Sql script containing DDL to create tables and other database objects └── Starter_Files/                            # Jupyter notebooks for data indivdual notebooks
-└── utils/                                    # Utilities needed for the program
-└── ETL_Mini_Project_BBose_JHammans.ipynb     # Main notebook of the project
-└── mongodb_load_databases.ipynb              # Notebook called by the main notebook to load output csv files to MongoDB └── postgres_load_databases.ipynb             # Notebook called by the main notebook to load output csv files to Postgres
+└── utils/                                    # Utilities needed for the program └── data_visualization.ipynb                  # Notebook called by the main notebook to generate visualizations from MongoDB └── ETL_Mini_Project_BBose_JHammans.ipynb     # Main notebook of the project └── mongodb_load_databases.ipynb              # Notebook called by the main notebook to load output csv files to MongoDB └── postgres_load_databases.ipynb             # Notebook called by the main notebook to load output csv files to Postgres